Neighbourhood planning

 What happens next

-Following the conclusion of the period of consultation, all representations received will be logged and collated, before being submitted together with the Neighbourhood Plan and supporting documents for an independent examination by a suitably qualified, and independent person, known as an examiner.
+Following the conclusion of the period of consultation on 1 September 2025, all representations received have been logged and collated, and will be submitted together with the Neighbourhood Plan and supporting documents for an independent examination by a suitably qualified, and independent person, known as an examiner.